 One popular snack that people like to consume is pistachios.
 According to American Pistachio Growers, the consumption of pistachios grown in the United States has gone up globally.

 The popularity of this bright green seed (or nut if you look at pistachios from a culinary point of view) isn’t completely surprising.
-The nuts produced by a pistachio plant have a delicious nutty flavor and works well in both savory and sweet dishes.
+The nuts a pistachio plant produces have a delicious nutty flavor and work well in savory and sweet dishes.

 What’s more, this nut comes with good health benefits.
-One pistachio nutrition fact to remember is that this food is rich in a lot of nutrients, such as fiber, antioxidants, carotenoids and unsaturated fat (the good kind of fat).
+One pistachio nutrition fact to remember is that this food is rich in many nutrients, such as fiber, antioxidants, carotenoids, and unsaturated fat (good fat).

-If you’re looking to plant a tree in your home garden, consider growing a pistachio tree.
+If you want to plant a tree in your home garden, consider growing a pistachio tree.

 Tips When Growing a Pistachio Tree